NewsNerdsAtCoJMC/UNLPDSlackBot/README.md

 ## Updating Data

-The data files can be updated by runnin `python ytd_scraper.py`.
+The data files can be updated by running `python ytd_scraper.py`.
 It will go out and scrape [year-to-date statistics](https://scsapps.unl.edu/PoliceReports/ClerySummaryReport.aspx) from UNLPD.